The kernel of graph indices for vector search: Fast SVG construction with bounded out-degree

 \section{Fast SVG construction with bounded out-degree}

-Graph construction algorithms based on \cref{algo:pruning_meta}, such as those described in \cref{sec:other_euclidean_methods}, have two main practical issues that require careful tuning.
+Graph construction algorithms based on \zcref{algo:pruning_meta}, such as those described in \zcref{sec:other_euclidean_methods}, have two main practical issues that require careful tuning.

-First, \cref{algo:pruning_meta} requires a candidate pool $\set{C}_i$.
-Setting $\set{C}_i = [1 \dots n] \setminus \{i\}$ provides theoretical guarantees, as described in \cref{sec:other_euclidean_methods}, but becomes untenable as $n$ grows.
+First, \zcref{algo:pruning_meta} requires a candidate pool $\set{C}_i$.
+Setting $\set{C}_i = [1 \dots n] \setminus \{i\}$ is usually used to obtain theoretical guarantees, as described in \zcref{sec:other_euclidean_methods}, but becomes practically untenable as $n$ grows.
 In practice, $\set{C}_i$ is heuristically determined by finding the (approximate) nearest neighbors of $\vect{x}_i$.
 However, this may be problematic if, for example, $\vect{x}_i$ lies on the outskirts of a tight cluster \citep{indyk_worst-case_2023} as the graph may become disconnected.
-Take the example of the red point in \cref{fig:svg_cartoon_attention}.
-We would need to create a candidate pool larger than the number of points in the left cluster for \cref{algo:pruning_meta} to ensure navigability between both clusters.\footnote{The graph construction by \citet{shekkizhar_neighborhood_2023} that uses \cref{prob:kernel_svm_separation} for manifold learning shares these issues.} Finding a prudent size for $\set{C}_i$ becomes a dataset-specific tuning problem.
+Take the example of the red point in \zcref{fig:svg_cartoon_attention}.
+We would need to create a candidate pool larger than the number of points in the left cluster for \zcref{algo:pruning_meta} to ensure navigability between both clusters.\footnote{The graph construction by \citet{shekkizhar_neighborhood_2023} that uses Problem~\zcref[noname]{prob:kernel_svm_separation} for manifold learning shares these issues.} Finding a prudent size for $\set{C}_i$ becomes a dataset-specific tuning problem.

-Second, although \cref{algo:pruning_meta} produces sparse graphs when paired with a suitable edge selection rule (such as those in \cref{sec:other_euclidean_methods}), the graphs are generally not sparse enough.
-The sparsity of these graphs is critical as it directly determines the footprint and the search runtime of the index.
+Second, although \zcref{algo:pruning_meta} produces sparse graphs when paired with a suitable edge selection rule (such as those in \zcref{sec:other_euclidean_methods}), the graphs are generally not sparse enough.
+The sparsity of these graphs is critical as it directly determines its footprint and search runtime.
 Let $M$ be the maximum out-degree we want in a graph.
-Because \cref{algo:pruning_meta} neither produces a total order nor handles the cardinality constraint intrinsically, the list of neighbors is truncated in an ad-hoc fashion by stopping \cref{algo:pruning_meta} once $|\set{N}_i| = M$.
-This heuristic may cause navigability problems, as described in \cref{fig:spiral}.
-In essence, the diversity of the selected edges becomes suboptimal, and possibly non-navigable, if the process is terminated early.
+Because \zcref{algo:pruning_meta} neither produces a total order nor handles the cardinality constraint intrinsically, the list of neighbors is truncated in an ad-hoc fashion by stopping \zcref{algo:pruning_meta} once $|\set{N}_i| = M$.
+This heuristic may cause navigability problems, as described in \zcref{fig:spiral}.
+In essence, the diversity of the selected edges becomes suboptimal and may prevent navigation if the process is terminated early.